 The Biofouling Guard (also referred to as the anti-fouling cap) is a novel approach to reducing the amount of marine biofouling on the probe optics.
-This guard essentially consists of an inner acetal support, NitexTM filter cloth, a copper screen, and an end cap to hold the copper screen in place.
-The theory of operation behind the biofouling guard will be described below.
-Notes on assembling the biofouling Guard (when replacing the filter cloth) can be found in the Assembling the Biofouling Guard section in section F MAINTENANCE.
-Basically, the copper prohibits growth on the guard and NitexTM cloth, while the NitexTM cloth filters the water and prevents organisms and sediments smaller than the cloth hole size (100 μm standard) from reaching the probe.
+This guard consists of an inner acetal support, NitexTM filter cloth, a copper screen, and an end cap to hold the copper screen in place.
+The theory of operation behind the biofouling guard is described below.
+Notes on assembling the biofouling guard (when replacing the filter cloth) can be found in the Assembling the Biofouling Guard section in section F MAINTENANCE.
+Basically, the copper prohibits growth on the guard and NitexTM cloth, while the NitexTM cloth filters the water and prevents organisms and sediments smaller than the cloth hole size (100 μ m standard) from reaching the probe.

-The biofouling guard is normally used in moored applications.
+The biofouling guard is for use in moored applications.
 It should not be used in profiling applications, as the biofouling guard may reduce response times.

-Figure A-14: Biofouling Guard Attached
+Figure A-16: Biofouling Guard Attached